mleiwe/ChromaticAberrationCorrection/README.md

 ReadImageJROI - by Dylan Muir to read in ImageJ/FIJI roi selections for bead detections. https://jp.mathworks.com/matlabcentral/fileexchange/32479-readimagejroi

+If you do end up using our code, please give us a citation -> link to the full paper here https://www.frontiersin.org/articles/10.3389/fnana.2021.760063/full

 So how do you use it?
 There are two main options